daveho/freepoll/guide.md

 ## Running the GUI

-Once you have your course directories set up, run the `freepoll-gui` program.
+Once you have your course directories set up, run the `freepoll-gui-fltk` program.

-Note that you need to have your iClicker base station connected via USB before starting `freepoll-gui`.
-Also note that you will need to have created at least one course directory before `freepoll-gui` will run.
+Note that you need to have your iClicker base station connected via USB before starting `freepoll-gui-fltk`.
+Also note that you will need to have created at least one course directory before `freepoll-gui-fltk` will run.

-When you run `freepoll-gui`, it will pop up an always-on-top window that initially looks something like this:
+When you run `freepoll-gui-fltk`, it will pop up an always-on-top window that initially looks something like this:

 ![screenshot of initial window](img/initial_window.png)

+(FIXME: the fltk version doesn't yet make itself always on top.
+Need to add that.)

 The choice box should have all of your courses.
 Select the one you want to put your poll data in.